-MAT 081 - Intermediate Algebra
+MAT 081 Intermediate Algebra

 This is an intermediate level algebra course; the following topics will be extended to an intermediate level of competency; real numbers and expressions, equations and inequalities, graphing methods, polynomials and factoring, quadratic equations, and systems of equations.
 New topics include: functions and their graphs, radicals and complex numbers, rational expressions, quadratic equations, quadratic and rational inequalities, graphs of second degree equations, and variation.

 Prerequisite: Appropriate placement score or completion of MAT 074 or MAT 075 with a grade of C or higher.
 This course may be repeated 3 times for a maximum of 16 credits.
-4 Semester hour(s) Lecture/Lab Hours: 4 lec/week
+4 a maximum of 16 credits.
+4

-MAT 106 - Applied Mathematics
+MAT 106 Applied Mathematics

 Applied mathematics is a fundamental course for students in technical and career programs.
 The course includes fundamental mathematics, algebra, geometry, right triangle trigonometry, business mathematics, and statistical concepts which are applied to the solution of practical problems.
 Scientific notation, metrics and use of the calculator are also covered.

-Prerequisite: a grade of C or better in MAT 075 or MAT 078 (or higher) OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Lecture/Lab Hours: 3 lec/week
+Prerequisite: a grade of C or better in MAT 075 or MAT 078 (or higher) OR appropriate placement (see current placement score prerequisite chart) 3

-MAT 110 - Math for Elementary Teachers I
+MAT 110 Math for Elementary Teachers I

 The emphasis of this course is placed on mathematical reasoning and problem-solving as it pertains to modern elementary/middle school mathematics.
 Topics include: basic problem solving, whole numbers and elementary number theory, fractions, ratios and percents, rational numbers, and real numbers.
-Prerequisite: a grade of C or better in MAT 081 (or higher) AND MAT 076 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week
+Prerequisite: a grade of C or better in MAT 081 (or higher) AND MAT 076 OR appropriate placement (see current placement score prerequisite chart) 3

-MAT 111 - Math for Elementary Teacher II
+MAT 111 Math for Elementary Teacher II

 This course is a continuation of MAT 110.
 Topics include algebraic thinking, introductory probability and statistics, geometry, measurement, coordinate geometry and transformations.

 Prerequisite: MAT 110 with a grade of C or higher.
+3

-3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 903 Lecture/Lab Hours: 2 lec, 2 lab/week
+Lecture / Lab Hours: 2 lec, 2 lab/week Illinois Articulation Initiative (IAI): M1 903